Harvard-ATG/HarvardCards/README.md

 # Quickstart

 - This is a [Django](https://www.djangoproject.com/) application.
-To get a development environment up and running, you should have  [Vagrant](http://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed.
+You should have  [Vagrant](http://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed before proceeding.
+Execute these commands to setup and run the development server:

 ```sh
 $ git clone git@github.com:Harvard-ATG/HarvardCards.git HarvardCards